 Ref.
-1: Under the revised Road Act of 2020, dedicated terminals for buses, taxis, trucks (specified vehicle stopping facilities) are positioned as road appendages Ref.
-2: The system was established under the revised Road Act of 2021.
+1: Under the revised Road Law of 2020, dedicated terminals for buses, taxis, trucks, and other vehicles (specified vehicle stopping facilities) were positioned as road accessories Ref.
+2: The system was established by the Road Law revised in 202